webpy/webpy.github.com/tutorial3.md

                 else:
                     return "Your number %s is odd." % number

 When you visit `Hello` in your browser, the `GET` method creates an instance of your form and returns the rendered page.
-Enter a number greater 10 and press the `check` button.
+Enter a number greater 10 and press the `Check` button.
 Now the `POST` method is invoked to process your input.
 Because the `GET` and `POST` methods cannot access the same form instance a new one is created. `form.validates()` checks the input you entered.
 But how does it know what you have entered?
-By default the `validates()` method fetches your input from `web.input()` where it is stored as soon as you press the `check` button.
+By default the `validates()` method fetches your input from `web.input()` where it is stored as soon as you press the `Check` button.
 In case your input is invalid, the form is returned again.
 Else `form['number'].value` is retrieved which is the number you entered and your application will tell you if you entered an even or odd number.

+Now go back and try some invalid input.
+First leave the text field blank and press `Check`.
+You will be informed that you left a required field blank.
+Enter some text and you will get a "Not a number" message.
+This is due to the regular expression check.
+And finally try some number that is not greater than ten.
+The form input will not be validated and you are advised to enter a number greater ten.

 ### Complete code